mobiusklein/mzdata/docs/reader_tutorial.md

 perform peak picking to centroid profile spectra when dealing with raw signal [`MultiLayerSpectrum::pick_peaks`] and [`RawSpectrum::pick_peaks_into`].

 For more details, see the [spectrum tutorial](crate::tutorial::spectrum).

+## Fancy iterators

+### Random access iterators

+The [`SpectrumSource`] trait requires that the type already be an [`Iterator`], which can be convenient for reading all the spectra in a data source sequentially.
+Sometimes we might want to iterate over a subset of spectra which appear part-way through an MS run.
+The natural solution would be to use [`Iterator::skip`] or [`Iterator::filter`], but these would *require* that the [`SpectrumSource`] consume all the intervening spectra until it reached some you were interested in.
+The [`RandomAccessSpectrumIterator`] trait extends [`SpectrumSource`] iterators with methods to immediately jump to the requested location without needing to do the intermediate parsing that mirror the `get_spectrum_by_` methods described
+earlier:

+1. [`RandomAccessSpectrumIterator::start_from_id`]
+2. [`RandomAccessSpectrumIterator::start_from_index`]
+3. [`RandomAccessSpectrumIterator::start_from_time`]

+These alter the [`Iterator`] state, potentially encountering an error if the requested coordinate couldn't be located.

+### Grouping iterators

+Spectra naturally form units of hierarchy with MS levels and precursor-product relationships connecting them.
+A complete unit of that hierarchy is described as a [`SpectrumGroup`], a simple implementation of the [`SpectrumingGrouping`](crate::spectrum::SpectrumGrouping) trait.
+The [`SpectrumSource::groups`] or [`SpectrumSource::into_groups`] methods produce [`SpectrumGroupingIterator`], iterators over [`SpectrumGroup`].
+These work by buffering to build trees of spectra before producing them and provide many of the same metadata and fancy iterator methods that their underlying [`SpectrumSource`] do.